Cybersafety

 Cybersafety at Port Kennedy Primary School

-If you have any concerns about your child’s safety in using the internet, please contact the Assistant Principal.
+If you have any concerns about your child’s safety in using the internet, please speak with one of our deputy principals.